matt1883/azure-content/articles/data-lake-store/data-lake-store-get-started-net-sdk.md

     var clientAssertionCertificate = new ClientAssertionCertificate(webApp_clientId, clientCert);
     var creds = ApplicationTokenProvider.LoginSilentWithCertificateAsync(domain, clientAssertionCertificate).Result;

-## Create Data Lake Store client objects
+## Create client objects

-The following snippet creates the Data Lake Store account and filesystem client objects.
+The following snippet creates the Data Lake Store account and filesystem client objects, which are used to issue requests to the service.

     // Create client objects
     var fileSystemClient = new DataLakeStoreFileSystemManagementClient(creds);